 1972: Harry Nilsson scored his only #1 on the UK chart with his cover of Badfinger’s “Without You.”

-1972: Neil Young’s fourth studio album Harvest hit #1 on the Billboard pop album chart.
+1972: Neil Young’s fourth studio album, Harvest, hit #1 on the Billboard pop album chart.
 The LP stayed in the top 3 for a total of fourteen weeks.

-1978: Kate Bush’s debut single “Wuthering Heights” went to #1 on the UK chart, making Bush the first female artist to have an entirely self-penned #1 hit in the UK.
+1978: Kate Bush’s debut single, “Wuthering Heights,” went to #1 on the UK chart, making Bush the first female artist to have an entirely self-penned #1 hit in the UK.

 1983: “Speak Like a Child,” the debut single by The Style Council was released.
-The group had been founded earlier that year by former singer, songwriter, and guitarist of the Jam Paul Weller and keyboardist Mick Talbot, formerly of Dexys Midnight Runners.
+The group was founded earlier that year by former singer, songwriter, and guitarist of the Jam Paul Weller and keyboardist Mick Talbot, formerly of Dexys Midnight Runners.
 The single peaked at #4 on the UK chart.

 1993: Oasis recorded their first demos at The Real People’s studio in Liverpool.
 The set included “Rock ‘n’ Roll Star,” “Columbia,” and “Fade Away.”

 1997: Paul McCartney was knighted by Queen Elizabeth II at Buckingham Palace for his services to music.